-Munroe Dental Centre's dentists may use dental implants as part of our treatment process for providing restorations to our patients to replace and restore missing teeth.
+Munroe Dental's dentists may use dental implants as part of our treatment process for providing restorations to our patients to replace and restore missing teeth.

 What is a Dental Implant Restoration?